The Countertop Garbage Bowl

 - City cooks already separate our trash between "wet" real garbage, paper/dry trash, and recyclables.
 (What?
 You don't recycle?!
 What kind of good New Yorker are you?)
 A bowl makes it easy to keep food garbage isolated.

-- Most of us don't have in-sink garbage disposals, so by collecting all the peels and trash into one bowl, it's a single step to throw the contents out in the right (roach-repellent) place.
+- Many of us don't have in-sink garbage disposals, so by collecting all the peels and trash into one bowl, it's a single step to throw the contents out in the right (roach-repellent) trash container.

 - If you're lucky enough to have a garbage disposal, it lets you collect things that still shouldn't go down the drain.
 Like potato peels (unless you live with a plumber then do whatever you like).

 - When you're prepping a recipe -- whether it's making a salad or cutting up a chicken or peeling shrimp -- it's amazing how many times you have to throw things away.
-It may not save actual steps to toss trash into the bowl instead of an under-the-sink garbage can, but it will save effort.
+It may not save actual steps to toss trash into the bowl instead of an under-the-sink garbage can, but it will save effort and focus.

 - It's cleaner.
 You're not putting your hands back and forth between the trash and the cutting board.